Myth Vs. The Sweet

 The Myth

-There’s been a lot of talk about erythritol and heart health – with articles that I’ve read saying that erythritol is bad for my heart.
+I’ve seen a lot of news about erythritol and heart health.
+There are articles saying that erythritol is bad for my heart.

 What is erythritol?